Scream Bloody Gore: Music and lyrics

-The style of Scream Bloody Gore has been described as drawing from bands such as Possessed, Slayer and Sepultura, fusing "the wild vitriol of thrash and black metal" with "a handful of swanky melodies" and "insanely" violent lyrics.
+The style of Scream Bloody Gore has been described as drawing from bands such as Possessed and Slayer, fusing "the wild vitriol of thrash and black metal" with "a handful of swanky melodies" and "insanely" violent lyrics.
 The sound has been called "primitive."
 Writer Ian Christe stated in Sound of the Beast: The Complete Headbanging History of Heavy Metal that the album emulated hardcore punk, "[evoking] the dark moods of horror sound tracks from the drive-in zombie and cannibal horror films of George Romero".
 Metal Forces described the album as "death metal at its utmost extreme, brutal, raw and offensive – the kind that separates the true death metallers from countless trend-following wimps".
 Sam Sodomsky of Pitchfork described the album as having a "weed-and-beer-scented basement atmosphere", and the music as "bludgeoning and immediate".
 The album's lyrics contain themes such as zombies and slasher film-style violence.
 Steve Huey of AllMusic said that although Scream Bloody Gore appears "slightly musically amateurish" in comparison to Death's later releases, it "trades polish for savage, gut-wrenching force and speed."
 Arthur von Nagel of American progressive metal band Cormorant observed, "the album's lyrics are rife with slasher flick violence, misogyny, homophobia, and sexual aggression, traits which clashed with the narrative of self-discovery and acceptance he crafted around his later, more sophisticated works".
 Chuck Schuldiner played using a Boss distortion pedal on the album.
 Certain songs on the album were inspired by horror movies.
 "Regurgitated Guts" was inspired by the 1980 film City of the Living Dead (a.k.a.
 The Gates of Hell), "Beyond the Unholy Grave" was influenced by the 1981 film The Beyond, and "Zombie Ritual" was inspired by the 1979 film Zombie, all of which were directed by Italian director Lucio Fulci.
 "Torn to Pieces" was inspired by Make Them Die Slowly.
 "Evil Dead" was named after the film of the same name, while the title track was inspired by Re-Animator.